The Little Things

 Chapter 1 Fixed

 I had gorgeous heels to match my designer suits, pants, and dresses.
 I loved dressing up to go to work.
 I was told by a saleswoman in Nordstrom that at age sixty-seven I had the body of a twenty-year-old.
 I had been working out for forty years, six days a week for three hours a day.
 I burned six hundred calories a day.
 I exercised my face and neck.
 Half of my sixty-seven years were spent overweight.
 I had achieved the small body I’d always wanted.
-And I was extremely strong.
+Any clothing I tried on looked good to me and I got a lot of compliments.
+And I was extremely strong and healthy.

 One of my few worries was getting older.
 My neck revealed my true age with skin like a turkey and various stretch marks from years of dieting and going up and down the scale.
-I shared a three-office suite with my two best girlfriends both whom I socialized and worked with and., everything was running smoothly.
-They told me about a doctor nearby who injected Botox and other fillers resulting in a liquid facelift.
+I shared a three-office suite with my two best girlfriends both of whom I socialized and worked with.
+Everything in my life was running smoothly.
+The girls told me about a doctor nearby who injected Botox and other fillers resulting in a liquid facelift.
 My face improved but not my neck.
 I had tried facial exercises for my face and neck.
 The exercises helped slightly.
-This doctor was affiliated with the best and most popular surgeon in the business.
+This doctor who my friends liked was affiliated with the best and most popular surgeon in the business.
 His office was located in the prestigious Newport Beach.
 My first consultation with him cost two hundred dollars which could not be applied toward the facelift.
 I waited for hours for this first appointment.

 I wasn’t aware at the time, but the preparation for the face-lift surgery, which started weeks in advance, was thickening my blood for surgery purposes.
 The cost included spending the first night post-surgery in a nearby fancy hotel with a nurse he provided for my recovery since my doctor’s work included the neck which required tying tendons together.
 The surgery went perfectly.
 My nurse and I and Warren had a great night ordering room service and watching LaLaLand.
 My nurse remarked several times how well I was doing.